 *Paid exhibitions are free to all on Tuesdays, but advanced booking is advised.

-Ticketed exhibitions currently include IMMA Collection: Freud Project
+Ticketed exhibitions currently include IMMA Collection: Freud Project and Desire: A Revision from the 20th Century to the Digital Age.

 On a practical note, the IMMA site and grounds are fully accessible for visitors with lifts in every building.
 Adapted toilets, baby changing facilities and a locker room are available for visitors in the Main Building and at other points throughout the campus.